Neural Injective Functions for Multisets, Measures and Graphs via a Finite Witness Theorem: Finite witness theorem

 which is $\sigma$-subanalytic by part 2. \item Follows from globally subanalytic sets being closed to projections, since

-\item A $\sigma$-subanalytic set is a countable union of finite unions of $C^\infty$ manifolds, which ultimately is a countable union of $C^\infty$ manifolds. \end{enumerate} \end{proof} In comparison to Proposition~\ref{prop:globalsub}, we see that we have lost two properties by moving to countable unions of globally subanalytic sets.
-Firstly, a $\sigma$-subanalytic set is a countable union of manifolds, but not a finite union.
-Secondly, the complement of a $\sigma$-subanalytic set may not be $\sigma$-subanalytic.
-Indeed, the Cantor set is not $\sigma$-subanalytic, since it has fractal Hausdorff dimension and thus is not a countable union of manifolds.
-However, the complement of the Cantor set is an open set and hence is $\sigma$-subanalytic.
-The counterexample of the Cantor set also shows that $\sigma$-subanalytic sets are not closed to countable intersections, and that not any compact set is $\sigma$-subanalytic.

-As it turns out, the properties of $\sigma$-subanalytic sets noted in Proposition~\ref{prop:sigmaprop} are sufficient for our purposes.
+\item A $\sigma$-subanalytic set is a countable union of globally subanalytic sets, each of which is a finite union of $C^\infty$ manifolds.
+Therefore, it is a countable union of $C^\infty$ manifolds. \end{enumerate} \end{proof} In comparison to Proposition~\ref{prop:globalsub}, we see that we have lost two properties by moving from globally subanalytic sets to countable unions thereof: Firstly, a $\sigma$-subanalytic set is a countable union of manifolds rather than a finite one.
+Secondly, the complement of a $\sigma$-subanalytic set may not be $\sigma$-subanalytic, as our next example shows.
+As it turns out, the properties noted in Proposition~\ref{prop:sigmaprop} are sufficient for our purposes.